 A lively square full of live music and jazz legends

-Read moreNew Orleans is largely known as the birthplace of jazz music, and the Musical Legends Park honors that label.
+Afficher plus d’infosNew Orleans is largely known as the birthplace of jazz music, and the Musical Legends Park honours that label.
 This tiny but charming park is a good way to take in the musical history of the city.
-It’s decorated with commemorative displays, plaques, and artworks of multiple jazz legends so take your time admiring them and taking photos.
+It’s decorated with commemorative displays, plaques and artworks of multiple jazz legends so take your time admiring them and taking photos.

 Located on Bourbon Street, you can rest up while enjoying performances by local bands who come daily.
 Don’t forget to make a wish and toss a coin into Pete’s Wishing Well Fountain.
 Your wish might come true, and you’ll be donating to help provide McDonogh Elementary School with band equipment.